Petals to Light...Pedagogic Possibilities with Floor Art

 Design, 1995-96, 2023.
 Design, 1996-97.
 Photography, 2010, 2011.
 Essay, 2015.
 Collage Text, 2022.

 The exposition serves as commentary and guide on the place of art, in a gradually environmentally and technologically challenged world.
-I further make a commentary on outgrown conceptions of the foreign, in terms of the so-called "exotic', and the non-foreign,within the context of contemporary globalisation.
-This, to raise open questions on the impact of the aforementioned on global politics.
+I designed this exposition as a 'teaser' on how architects, who work mainly conceptually, might conduct research from different art and media sources, as well as their own broader artistic work.
+In this art and design context, I further make a commentary on outgrown conceptions of the foreign, in terms of the so-called "exotic', and the non-foreign,within the political context of contemporary globalisation.
+Thus, I raise open questions on the impact of architecture and design on global politics.

 The re-design proposal, inspired by De Stijl, illustrates the modernist historical view that art appears to be regressive, rather than progressive: as soon as a movement or a school becomes established, reaching its culmination, it starts declining.